Winston-Salem nurse fights COVID-19 in America's hardest-hit hospital

 PPE and disinfectant help keep Alexander safe so she can victoriously return to the Triad, gloves held high, to her husband and her daughter.
 Until then, she’ll stay in the fight.

 Alexander is supposed to return home on May 8th.
-She says she is seeing a slight improvement where she is and the hospital she's working at closed some of their COVID units.
+She said she is seeing a slight improvement where she is and the hospital she's working at closed some of their COVID-19 units.

+RELATED: North Carolina ramping up contact tracing efforts and provides help for local health departments

+RELATED: North Carolina DHHS now naming long-term care facilities, number of positive cases in weekly coronavirus reporting